openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 getDefaultNetSync(): NetHandle;

 Obtains the default active data network in synchronous mode.
+You can use [getNetCapabilities](#connectiongetnetcapabilities) to obtain information such as the network type and capabilities.

 **Required permission**: ohos.permission.GET_NETWORK_INFO